Skip to main content

 • React to events: Handle failed payments, cancellations, and refunds in real time

-Step 1: Configure Webhook URL in Dashboard
+Step 1: Add a Webhook in the Dashboard

 1